larispoli/immunoassay-lot-correction/README.md

 A diagnostic and correction tool for assessing and adjusting plate-to-plate and lot-to-lot variation in immunoassay results.
 Designed for retrospective application to reported concentrations in longitudinal datasets where raw sample-level signal data may not be available.

+*NOTE from Louisa: I apologize for the long length of this document.
+Please read the entire thing at least once, as it should provide clarity about what happens with data when lot correction is utilized.*

 ## Contents

 - [Overview](#overview)